The Journals of Gerontology: Series A March 31, 2021

 Setting

-Outcome Major cardiovascular events, defined as the composite of myocardial infarction, stroke, and cardiovascular death.
+Outcome First occurrence of a major cardiovascular event, defined as a composite of myocardial infarction, stroke, or cardiovascular death.

 Study Limitations